WilliamWilliamsI/BC-and-DC/Homeworks/Homework_1/H1_Project/README.md

         └── TxHandler.java
     ├── test.java/ # The test classes.
         └── TxHandlerTest.java
-├── pom.xml # The settings of Maven for CI (in GitHub Action).
+├── pom.xml # The settings of Maven for CI (in GitHub Actions).
 └── .gitignore # The gitignore file.
 ```